vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

     -   Scripts you will use to enable and tear down the autoscaling later in the lab.

-1. Ensure you have the latest code built on your local dev workstation that includes all the updates from the previous labs, or as of the `actuator-solution` point:
+1. Ensure you have the latest code built on your local machine that includes all the updates from the previous labs, or as of the `actuator-solution` point: